Customer Insights to Transform Sales Conversations

 • Buying capacity

-Naturally, you'll want to add in any industry-specific characteristics you can think of as well.
+Naturally, you'll want to add any industry-specific characteristics you can also think of.

-Leads that meet the majority of the criteria listed above are 'sales qualified leads' (SQLs).
-If a lead meets none of the criteria, they are an 'unqualified lead.'
+Leads that meet most of the criteria listed above are "sales qualified leads" (SQLs).
+If a lead meets none of the criteria, they are an "unqualified lead."
 It's important to note that some qualifying characteristics are more important than others.
 For example, if your offerings are significantly out of a potential lead's budget, their location, business type, and need won't qualify them as SQLs.

-Ultimately, there are two ways to understand your customers' qualifying characteristics: ask your top salespeople and conduct market research on your best customers.
+Ultimately, two ways to understand your customers' qualifying characteristics are to ask your top salespeople and conduct market research on your best customers.

-Persona insights are similar to qualifying characteristics, except persona insights focus on the person you are selling to.
-Essentially, persona insights focus on the individual and their experience (rather than the business they represent or themselves as a consumer).
+Persona insights are similar to qualifying characteristics, except they focus on the person you are selling to.
+Essentially, persona insights focus on the individual and their experience (rather than the business they represent or themselves as consumers).

 There is a crucial reason persona insights are essential for sales: people make purchasing decisions using gut instinct and their feelings as a guide.